 The Hero Toys are selected for the annual Toy Fair held at the beginning of the year by the British Toy & Hobby Association.
 They are chosen by an independent panel of judges together with the BTHA and represent some of the most innovative products launching later in the year.

 What makes a Must Have Toy For Christmas?

 Must have toys for Christmas are new or trending toys which are very desirable as gifts.
-However, children don’t find the presents they want in toy shops or catalogues these days.
-Neither do they get their gift ideas from TV ads.
+However, children don’t find the presents they want in toy shops or catalogues these days – in fact even the famous Argos ‘Book of Dreams’ isn’t being produced in 2020.
+Neither do kids get their gift ideas from TV ads.
 Social media is the big driver for the best new toys.

 Many vloggers work exclusively to market toys.
 Indeed, some are very young children who are paid to promote products.
-The larger brands like LEGO have their own channels too.
+The larger brands like LEGO have their own channels and there is cross-over with tradition TV shows too.
 Therefore, in the world of toys, it can be hard to distinguish what is entertainment and what is marketing.

 It’s very hard to predict what will be the next big toy trend.
 However, there are plenty of toys and games that have stood the test of time.
 Others reinvent themselves to remain relevant in a fast-moving world.
 For example, Monopoly has multiple new tie-ups each year.